LionelWise77/Yutori-PP4/README.md

 - CI Material content and chellengues.
 - **Design Inspiration**: Japanese culture and aesthetics.
 - **Frameworks & Tools**: Django, Bootstrap, Lighthouse.

+**"Sometimes the most productive thing you can do is relax." — Mark Black**